honeycombio/honeycomb-opentelemetry-dotnet/examples/console/README.md

 ### Configuration files

-If you application uses JSON or XML configuration files, you crate an instance of HoneycombOptions to pass to the `UseHoneycomb` function.
+If you application uses JSON or XML configuration files, you crate an instance of HoneycombOptions to pass to the `AddHoneycomb` function.

 ```json
 {